 "My focus is on the wellbeing of lesbian, gay, bisexual and transgender youth.
 Sexual orientation and gender identity are integral to our identity.
 Issues impacting adolescents also impact LGBT adolescents, who in addition may face the trauma of rejection because of their sexual orientation and/or gender identity.
 LGBT rights are human rights."

 Risk and protective factors for sexual minority youth; gay lesbian, bisexual and transgendered issues in service utilization; HIV prevention interventions with adolescents; adolescent health and mental health

-Diane Elze, associate professor and MSW program director, received her PhD from the George Warren Brown School of Social Work, Washington University in St. Louis and her MSSA from Case Western Reserve University.
+Diane Elze, associate professor, received her PhD from the George Warren Brown School of Social Work, Washington University in St. Louis and her MSSA from Case Western Reserve University.
 Elze has built a strong record of scholarship in the area of sexual minority issues, publishing articles and book chapters and delivering juried presentations and invited keynote addresses and workshops.
 Her current projects include the HRSA-funded Upstate New York Mental and Behavioral Health Education Consortium, the UB Interprofessional Education and Collaborative Practice Initiative, and health risk behaviors among sexual minority youths.

 Her many years of social work practice experience include direct services, administration and community organizing in areas of sexual assault and domestic violence, runaway and homeless youths, HIV prevention and case management, crisis intervention, disability rights advocacy, community-based services for LGBTQ youths and cultural competency.